Graduate Certificate in Development Studies

 Further course information

-Graduates will be in a strong position to market themselves in a variety of sectors including local, national, international and transnational development organisations and aid agencies; local and national government and non-government organisations; and private sector firms.
-It provides skills for graduates to become more effective administrators, researchers, development planners, educators and managers.
+Graduates have the skills and knowledge necessary to pursue a career in local, national, international and transnational development organisations and aid agencies, local and national government and non-government organisations and private sector firms.
+Development Studies also provides you with skills to become more effective development sector administrators, researchers, development planners, educators and managers.

 Admission to candidature for the Graduate Certificate in Development Studies requires a bachelor’s degree in any area.